Container home experts. How to manage your Tiny Home

-- The Purchaser of Granny Flat 4u container homes must provide a copy of their Tiny Home Management Policy that specifically covers Mold management as per our sites information
+- The Purchaser of Granny Flat 4u container homes or offices must provide a copy of their Tiny Home Management Policy that specifically covers Mold management as per our sites information

 - Evidence that the container is raised off the ground so as to provide airflow under the container.